 If your throat is very sore with glandular fever, you may not feel like eating very much.
 Taking a good-qualify multivitamin and mineral supplement that includes a range of nutrients may help make sure you get a decent level of nutrition.
 Getting the right nutrients – including vitamin D, iron and B vitamins – may also help keep your energy levels up as well as support your immune system at a time when you may well feel very run down.

 Another way to combat tiredness and fatigue is to take a magnesium supplement.
 This nutrient is essential for a number of functions in the body, including the production of a molecule called adenosine triphosphate (ATP), which is where your cells store energy from food.
-Even people who aren’t battling glandular fever don’t get enough magnesium in their diet (it’s thought that seven out of 10 women and four out of 10 men in the UK don’t get enough magnesium from food).
+Even people who aren’t battling glandular fever may not be getting enough magnesium in their diet (there’s evidence that many adults in the UK don’t get enough magnesium from food (ix)).

 With these helpful steps, managing glandular fever should become a little easier.
 To discover even more advice on how to cope with a range of health conditions, our health library has a number of helpful articles.